 Programs that help people – particularly young people – stay away from situations that encourage use of alcohol, tobacco or illegal drugs, such as youth empowerment and leadership training, mentoring, and substance-free activities

 Focus on policy and enforcement that reduce access to substances e.g. tighter zoning restrictions on alcohol outlets, stronger enforcement to prevent underage purchases of alcohol and tobacco products

 Organizing, planning and networking to increase the community’s ability to deliver effective prevention, intervention, treatment and recovery services

 6. Identification of problems and referral to services

 The Health Department works with people at the state, community, school, family and individual levels to develop strategies that positively change communities.
 By evaluating prevention efforts in Vermont, prevention professionals can see how well the programs are doing to meet their goals and make positive changes in the lives of Vermonters.

-Among adults, changing the policies, regulations, and laws to alter the community environment reduces alcohol and other drug problems.
+- Among adults, changing the policies, regulations, and laws to alter the community environment reduces alcohol and other drug misuse